 Quick Take: Plastic containers are a great inexpensive option, especially if you need to transport your food regularly and want to minimize extra weight.
 They may not be your perfect fit if you’re concerned about sustainability.

-Our Favorite Plastic Meal Prep Containers on Amazon: Lock And Lock Set of Six 29 oz BPA-Free Containers
+Our Favorite Plastic Meal Prep Containers on Amazon: Food Storage Containers 10 pack (30 oz)

 Glass Meal Prep Containers